Code-Institute-Submissions/eeefitness/README.md

 #### contact.html features
   - **Banner image** with motivational heading
   - A full page **Contact Us Form** allows the user to contact the company without having to open their own email provider's website or app.
   They are asked to provide their name, email address, phone number and to type their enquiry into a textarea.
   This will enable staff members to greet the user by name and to provide them with a more efficient service when they contact them to follow up on the enquiry.
   - A **call-to-action** 'Submit' button to encourage the user to send their enquiry to the gym.

 #### register.html features
   - **banner image** with motivational heading
   - A **Sign-Up Form** enables the user to sign up to become a member of the gym.
   Users are asked to submit their name, email address, phone number and choose their desired membership package from a drop-down list.
+This provides the gym staff with vital information about how to contact their new member and what package they wish to purchase.
+It also enables staff to greet them by the customer by name when contacting them and should make the subsequent sign-up procedure smoother for the client.
   - A **Call-to-action** 'Sign Up' button encourages the user to complete the registration process.

 ### Future Features
- - A payment system so that new users can buy their membership package immediately from the site.
+ - A online payment system so that new users can buy their membership package immediately from the site.
  - An online booking system for classes that current gym members can access through the website.
  - A link to TrustPilot or a similar consumer review website where the gym’s current members can share their positive experiences at EEE Fitness.